Trinity One Public Policy Stream

 The Public Policy stream’s partner, The School of Public Policy and Governance (SPPG) at the University of Toronto, offers an undergraduate Major.
 Seminars taken in the Public Policy stream can count in place of POL 101 as part of the entrance prerequisites for the Public Policy major.

 The University of Toronto’s undergraduate major in Ethics, Society, and Law, hosted by Trinity College, is another destination for students of the Public Policy stream.
-The seminars taken in the Public Policy stream can count towards 2 of the 3 courses needed for entry into ES&L.
+The seminars taken in the Public Policy stream can count towards 2 of the 3 courses needed for entry into ES&L. The seminars may also be used towards program credits.

 Many Public Policy stream students also move on to major in International Relations, Philosophy, Political Science, Economics, and History.